cschwan/sage-on-gentoo/README.rst

      layman -L

    This overlay now depends on the science overlay.
-So you will need to add as well if it is not already installed::
+So you will need to add it as well if it is not already installed::

      layman -a science